 If the antibody screen shows that you're already producing antibodies, an injection of Rh immune globulin won't help.
-Your baby will be carefully monitored.
-He or she might be given a blood transfusion through the umbilical cord during the pregnancy or immediately after delivery if necessary.
+Your baby will be carefully monitored during your pregnancy.
+The baby might be given a blood transfusion through the umbilical cord during pregnancy or immediately after delivery if necessary.

 What you can expect

 An Rh factor test is a basic blood test.
 The blood sample usually is taken during the first prenatal visit and sent to a lab for testing.
 No special preparation is necessary.

 If you're Rh positive, you don't need to do anything.